What does the rise of Microsoft Teams mean for traditional phone systems?

 Business communications today and tomorrow

-PBXs remain unrivalled when it comes to maintaining business as usual for things like compliance, reporting and call centre functionality, so for the most part, any Microsoft-based solution has to work hand in hand with existing infrastructure.
-This is why Direct Routing is the current leading form of Microsoft Teams voice enablement - it seamlessly integrates into whatever existing setup an organization has.
+Traditional phone systems remain unrivalled when it comes to maintaining business as usual for things like compliance, reporting and call centre functionality, so for the most part, any Microsoft-based solution has to work hand in hand with existing infrastructure.
+This is where Direct Routing comes in.
+As the current leading form of Microsoft Teams voice enablement it seamlessly integrates into whatever existing setup an organization has.
+You may be asking yourself "But that just sounds like Microsoft are aiming for my business", but it is in fact the opposite.
 Mark Herbert, Our Chief Partner Evangelist, said it best:

 "Microsoft’s voice strategy does not appear to be to want to run the worlds’ biggest PBX.
 Microsoft have provided an interface for PSTN and PBX integration with Microsoft Teams, a decision which suggests Microsoft’s primary interest is selling Teams, not phone systems.”

-Some UC providers have tried to ‘out-Teams’ Microsoft by building their own collaboration suite, yet working with rather than against Microsoft has been proven to produce viable routes to revenue.
-PSTN integration is just one way for PBX providers to grow and adapt their offering to suit the modern world of communications.
+Some UC providers continue to try and ‘out-Teams’ Microsoft by remaining completely separate from the platform.
+Of course if you have a big enough market this is viable for the likes of Zoom and Webex, but for most providers working with rather than against Microsoft has been proven to produce the most viable routes to revenue.
+PSTN integration is simply a great way for Providers and Vendors to grow and adapt their offering to suit the modern world of communications.
+And as Microsoft Teams deployment continues to happen at an exponential pace across the globe, embracing a ‘Teams-friendly’ strategy presents new and exciting opportunities for providers

 Deploying a Teams Phone solution